Quanbro07/Futoshiki/README.md

 - Input following lines in terminal: git clone <https://github.com/Quanbro07/Futoshiki.git>
-  cd freecell_
+  cd Futoshiki

 3. Install environment & libraries

-- In case using Window as your operating system: python -m venv venv
+- In case using Windows as your operating system: python -m venv venv
-  .\venv\Scripts\activate
+  .\venv\Scripts\Activate.ps1
-  pip install pygame
+  pip install -r requirements.txt

+  If PowerShell blocks `Activate.ps1`, run this once in the same terminal and try again:
+  Set-ExecutionPolicy -Scope Process -ExecutionPolicy RemoteSigned

-- In case using Linux/macOS as your operating system: python3 -m venv venv source venv/bin/activate pip install pygame
+- In case using Linux/macOS as your operating system: python3 -m venv venv source venv/bin/activate pip install -r requirements.txt

+  If you hit issues installing from `requirements.txt`, you can install the main dependency directly: pip install pygame

 4. Run